 You definitely want to get to that state, and early preparation is key in that regard!

 Step 7.
 Summaries – make them good, make them often

 Last but not least, putting time into your study notes allows you to keep track of what you’ve learnt and when.
 If you’re not making summaries and revisiting the concepts that you learn in class within the next week, it becomes very challenging (as in almost impossible) to learn all concepts to an A level in the limited time that you have during the term.

 This is a challenge for all of your subjects, but especially for Biology, as you will be overloaded with content on a day to day basis.
 This content can’t simply be learnt and then forgotten – every day following, the content you previously learnt will be expanded on.
 Therefore, you need to find a place to store daily information, so that you can return back to it.

 The best way to do this is to write out summaries.
 HOWEVER, it’s not enough to only write it – you need to make it appealing to look at.
 Use diagrams when describing mechanisms or labelling things, flow charts when there’s a process you’re summarising, and make sure you highlight your written concept notes so that the main points jump out at you from the page.

-After this, studying becomes merely rewriting what you have highlighted into more succinct sentences, until you understand the concept completely – and that’s how to get an A in biology, or any other subject.
+After this, studying becomes merely rewriting what you have highlighted into more succinct sentences until you understand the concept completely – and that’s how to get an A in biology, or any other subject.